 Subject Code APSS6402

 Subject Title Issues in Health Sociology

 Credit Value 3

 Level 6

 Pre-requisite/ Nil

 Co-requisite/

 Exclusion

-Assessment Methods

-100% Continuous Assessment Individual Assessment Group Assessment
+Assessment Methods 100% Continuous Assessment Presentation Final paper Individual Assessment 30% 70% Group Assessment 0% 0%

-Class participation/discussion 10% 0%

-Presentation 30% 0%

-Final paper 60% 0%

-The grade is calculated according to the percentage assigned; The completion and submission of all component assignments are required for passing the subject; and Student must pass the specific component(s) (standard of passing) if he/she is to pass the subject.
+The grade is calculated according to the percentage assigned; The completion and submission of all component assignment required for passing the subject; and Student must pass all component(s) (grade D or above) if he/s pass the subject.

-Objectives The subject aims to deepen students' understanding of the relationship between health, culture, and society and how they impact each other.
-Special attention is given to the application of sociological concepts and theories to the critical analysis of current trends and issues of health beliefs, health practices, and health policies.
-This subject also facilitates students' development of a global outlook and a critical mind, helps students to understand and analyze health issues at macro-level from different aspects, and trains students for advancing analytical and communicative skills that are essential for understanding health issues critically.
+Objectives The subject aims to sharpen students' understanding of the relationship between health, culture, and society and how they have impact on each other.
+Special focus is given to the application of sociological concepts and theories to the critical analysis of current trends and issues of health beliefs, health practices, and health policies.
+It also facilitates students' development of a global outlook and a critical mind, as well as the analytical and communicative skills that are essential for understanding health issues critically.

-Intended Learning Upon completion of the subject, students will be able to: Outcomes a. understand the relationships between health, culture, and society (Note 1) a.
-Understand the relationships between health, euture, and society (note 1) b. critically analyze and evaluate current trends in health-related issues both locally and globally c. apply sociological concepts and theories to analyse and reflect on various health-related conditions, beliefs, behaviours, and systems Subject Synopsis/ Indicative Syllabus Choice of remedies and medical systems Sick role (Note 2) The social construction of health, medical knowledge, and illness Health inequality: health and disease in relation to social class and race Health and disease in relation to gender: the diseased body and regulation of bodies 6.
-Disease-associated stigma and discrimination Mass media and health representation Health care provider-patient interaction and communication 9.
-The social construction of health care as professionals 10.
-McDonaldization of health care Teaching/Learning Methodology (Note 3) Lecture Lectures are used to provide students with the basic and necessary knowledge on topics listed in the syllabus.
+Intended Learning Outcomes (Note 1) Upon completion of the subject, students are able to: a. understand the relationship between health, culture, and society, and their mutual impacts on each other; b. critically analyze and evaluate current trends in health related issues both locally and globally; and c. apply sociological concepts and theories to analyse and reflect on various health-related conditions, beliefs, behaviours, and systems

+Subject Synopsis/ Indicative Syllabus (Note 2) Choice of remedies and medical systems Sick role The social construction of health, medical knowledge, and illness Health and disease in relation to social class and race Health and disease in relation to gender: the diseased body and regulation of bodies Disease-associated stigma and discrimination Mass media and health representation Health care provider-patient interaction and communication The social construction of health care as professionals McDonaldization of Health Care Teaching/Learning Methodology (Note 3) Lecture Lectures are used to provide students with the basic and necessary knowledge on topics listed in the syllabus.
 To overcome the didactical nature of traditional ways of lecturing, the lectures in this subject are conducted in a more dialogical and interactive manner, and students are encouraged to raise questions or initiate discussion during the lectures.
-Time will be allotted in each class for a class discussion, in which students should be prepared to analyze and critique course concepts, and relate the lecture materials and readings with their daily clinical practice.
-Presentation Presentations will be given by each student in the last two classes.
+Students are encouraged to relate the lecture materials with their daily clinical practice and prepare to discuss in lectures.
+Presentation Presentation will be conducted by each student in the last two classes.
 Topics of presentation are based on the final paper of students.
-Students will be expected to participate in the discussion after each presentation.
-Class participation/discussion Students will be expected to participate in weekly discussions on course material.
+Besides the presenting students, all students are expected to participate actively in the discussion after each presentation.